CityOfHameenlinna/hmlvaraus-backend/README.md

   'ATOMIC_REQUESTS': True,
  }
 }```

-- Run migrations `python manage.py migrate`
+*Run all the needed services:*
-- Start NGINX `sudo /etc/init.d/nginx start`
+- `sudo /etc/init.d/nginx start`
+- `sudo /etc/init.d/rabbitmq-server start`
+- `sudo /etc/init.d/postgresql start`

+*Requirements, migrations and project building*
+- `cd var/www/varaus/`
-- install dependencies by running `pip3 install -r requirements.txt`
+- `pip3 install -r requirements.txt`
-- go to `cd var/www/varaus/hml-varaus-frontend`
+- `cd hml-varaus-frontend/`
-- Build front end by running `python build.py` with python2
+- `python build.py`
-- go back to `var/www/varaus/` by running `cd ..`
+- `cd ../`
+- To export settings run `export DJANGO_SETTINGS_MODULE=hmlvaraus.settings`
+- `python3 manage.py makemigrations`
+- `python3 manage.py migrate`
+- `python3 manage.pycreatesuperuser`

-- Run your project with `python3 manage.py runserver 0.0.0.0:8010`
+- Run the app with `python3 manage.py runserver 0.0.0.0:8010`
+- Now you should be able to browse the site.
+However you shouldn't be able to add new venepaikka.
+To fix that do the next steps:
-- You can access the site now on `localhost:8011`
+  - Access the site on `localhost:8011/sysadmin`
+  - Add new Purpose from the admin panel.
+Info inside purpose may be anything.
+[REQUIRED fin and eng version] Then add new Resource type 'vene'.
+(Main type: item, Name[fi] 'vene')

+Website runs in both ports 8010 and 8011. /Login/, /sysadmin/ and /api/ requests are redirected automatically to port 8010 by nginx.
+All the rest should run on 8011.

+Note:
+>> Remember to disable caching from your browser to avoid odd problems.

 # Using virtualenv (not tested)
 ### Prepare virtualenv